How you choose to promote events can have a direct impact on how successful that event is.

 Content creation on LinkedIn, in particular, can help promote your event indirectly.

-Instead of focusing on creating content exclusively for the event, you should aim to create content that’s relevant and valuable to your audience.
+Instead of focusing on creating content exclusively for the event, you should aim to create relevant and valuable content for your audience.

 What does that look like?

 Well, you can create articles on industry topics, which can easily raise awareness for both your event and your overall brand as an online authority.

 You can then share that content in your Group to ensure that it isn’t just a glorified notification page.

 Whether or not you make the Group open depends entirely on your goals with this page.